 But blocked chimneys or flues are actually responsible for many of the ailments and fatalities linked to carbon monoxide exposure.

 We cannot see or smell carbon monoxide, but high levels of exposure can kill us in a matter of minutes.
 Carbon monoxide poisoning claims roughly 500 deaths each year in the U.S. alone.
 Many more people are sickened every year by low-level exposure.
-Although they don’t feel well, they commonly write off their symptoms as the flu or the start of a cold.
+Although they don’t feel well, they commonly write off their symptoms.

 How Carbon Monoxide Kills